hellobrian/old-brianhan.co/src/pages/adopting-prettier-early-at-work.md

 date: '2018-11-22'
 ---

 When I join a new team or start a new project, the first thing I try to do is setup `prettier`, which is a tool that automatically formats the syntax of your code.
 It works with a bunch of languages and you can make it work in a few different ways.
-To be caught up in an argument about semicolons or making comments on someone's pull request about indents isn't the best use of time.
-The earlier you can squash these arguments, and bring peace to the universe is through automation ☮️
+Getting caught up in an argument about semicolons or making comments on someone's pull request about indents isn't the best use of time.

 In this article, I'm going to guide you through how you can integrate Prettier into your team's workflow.
 Before we get into details, here's a quick overview of what you can do: